 Cloning Blues: Quickly lifted out of this by their Servant, who tells them that as Magical Constructs themselves, they view them as people.

 A possible case near the end of the CCC Route.
-As the CCC Dictionary implies that there might be another version of them that exists, which will continue on through the events of Extra, the originals still remain frozen, and Sakura gave the one from the CCC Route a new body to use.
+As the CCC Dictionary implies that there might be another version of them that exists, which will continue on through the events of EXTRA, the originals still remain frozen, and Sakura gave the one from the CCC Route a new body to use.

 Determinator: First seen when they refuse to accept their death during the prelims.
+That's the reason why their Servants answer their call.

 Also in Fate/EXTRA CCC, in the later chapter, things starts to get grimmer and darker when the protagonist is trapped in this dark realm by BB.
 But, he/she kept crawling for a way out despite voices telling him/her to give up.
 And later, there was the time when the protagonist continue onward to the place where his/her Servant was sealed by BB.
 Despite being nearly disintegrated along the way, the protagonist kept on going, even limps along the way.